5stars217/offsecml/Supply Chain Attacks/MLops Pipeline Tooling/Using MLflow.md

 ## **PoC**
+- MLflow can be discovered in a target environment using this [[discovering ml deployment environments|nmap]]

-Vuln Scanner for MLFlow 2023 CVE's. https://github.com/protectai/Snaike-MLflow
+- Vuln Scanner for MLFlow 2023 CVE's. https://github.com/protectai/Snaike-MLflow